Finding the Best Places to Retire Since 2006!

-Henderson has boomed by 300% within the last decade or so, and 34% of locals are age 45 or better.
+Henderson has grown by 15% within the last decade, and 34% of locals are age 45 or better.
 The city has some racial diversity, and the crime rate is below the national average.
 Thirty-four percent of residents have at least a four year college degree.
 Politics lean to the left.

 Heritage at Cadence is a 55+ community by Lennar.
 Lake Las Vegas is a development around 320-acre, man-made Lake Las Vegas.
 There are at least another 15 large residential developments in the city as well.

 During the winter months, the mild weather invites residents to enjoy outdoor activities in the city's 41 parks, eight golf courses and 65 miles of walking and bicycling trails (the city's goal is to have a park within a half mile of every neighborhood).
 During the summer, temperatures can reach 110 degrees (with very, very little humidity), and most activity moves to air-conditioned indoor spaces.